 When to outsource?

-Outsourcing is a perfect fit for companies that don’t have enough software development resources or not the right skillsets in house.
+Outsourcing is a perfect fit for companies that don’t have enough software development resources or do not have the right skillets in house.
 Furthermore, it might be the right fit for companies who are lacking an IT team at all.

-In many cases, outsourcing will also be beneficial for you as it will help your internal team focusing on your core business projects and top-priority tasks.
+In many cases, outsourcing will also be beneficial for you, as it will help your internal team focus on your core business projects and top-priority tasks.

-Another reason to choose outsourcing development is to bring some new, fresh and innovative ideas to your company.
-You might opt hiring only important team members to supplement your core team.
+Another reason to choose to outsource development is to bring some new, fresh and innovative ideas to your company.
+You might opt to hire only important team members to supplement your core team.
 In case you can only pay for one in-house developer, it is better to go for an outsourced team with broader expertise.

 2. What is in-house software development?

-In-house software development means the company using their own developers to build and implement an IT system that fits the specific needs of the company.
+In-house software development means the company uses its own developers to build and implement an IT system that fits the specific needs of the company.
 To do this, the company needs to have an in-house team, including business analysts, programmers, etc…

 In-house development requires time and money to build a team of people from different backgrounds or roles to create a strong base for developing good software.